danwells96/ARISES/DocFiles/Program Architecture.md

 * It also allows functions to be called in several places without repeating code, and is a step towards creating a framework suitable for integration with the planned wearables

 ### Radio/ Notifications
-* ios libraries contain a radio system called the Notification Center.
-This allows one section of code to 'post' a notification that an event has occured.
+* iOS libraries contain a radio system called the Notification Center.
+This allows one section of code to 'post' a notification that an event has occurred.
 Separate sections of code can be set up to perform certain functions when an 'Observer' notices this notification.
 * This is primarily used to update views when events occur.
 In this project, for example, when the day displayed on the graph is changed, a notification is posted and several View Controllers update their views to display information relative to the new day.
 * Within the scope of the project, this seemed the best way to ensure the separate views were displaying updated information.